Entomological evidence collection: Collecting maggots and larva

 It is important to collect all the various sizes of maggots found at each maggot mass.
 Larger maggots usually represent the first flies to arrive on the body, but different sized maggots can also represent different species.
-As mentioned earlier it is important to note the maggot mass location and temperature, because this will influence the degree days it takes for the fly to develop.
+The maggot mass location and temperature will influence the degree days it takes for the fly to develop.
 It is important to preserve the specimen to see their exact state of development for evidences later on.
 This can be done by boiling the maggots, and then placing them in a 70% alcohol or 50% isopropyl alcohol.
 A sample of living specimens approximately 100 of each size or distinguishable species, should be kept in a maggot rearing container.
 It is important to keep the species and sizes separate to prevent cannibalism.
 Since 1st and 2nd instars can be delicate it may be necessary to remove them with a brush in the same manner discussed with the eggs.
 The more robust 3rd instar maggots may be removed with forceps (Anderson).
 Another technique that may be used for removing maggots is to scoop them up with plastic spoon.